 This report displays the potential drug interactions for the following 2 drugs:

 - ferrous gluconate

 Interactions between your drugs

 Using calcium carbonate together with ferrous gluconate may decrease the effects of ferrous gluconate.
-Separate the administration of ferrous gluconate at least two hours apart from calcium carbonate.
-If your doctor does prescribe these medications together, you may need a dose adjustment or special test to safely use both medications.
+The administration of ferrous gluconate should be separated at least 2 hours from calcium carbonate, ferrous gluconate should be taken at least 2 hours before and not less than 6 hours after Suprep Bowel Prep (magnesium/potassium/sodium sulfates), or calcium carbonate and ferrous gluconate should be taken as directed by your healthcare provider.
+Talk to your healthcare provider if you are unsure whether your medications contain something that could potentially interact or if you have questions on how to take this or other medications you are prescribed.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Drug and food interactions